TareqMalkawi/DotProduct/README.md

-multiple projects demonstrating the use of dot product in games
+Multiple projects demonstrating the use of dot product in games